kvdmolen/DTIP/pages/whitepaper.md

 The **Decentralized Trust Interop Profile (DTIP)** is a lightweight technical profile that acts as a base layer for trust in digital data exchange.
 Unlike existing dataspace initiatives, DTIP ensures that every party retains full autonomy over its own trust decisions.
 This means there are no participants, nor is there centralized onboarding.
 It specifies a cohesive set of open standards that ensure interoperability across identity, trust, access, delegation, and peer-to-peer notifications.
 DTIP is designed to operate on top of existing infrastructure, and any domain-specific semantics, industry standards, or rules for participation may be plotted on top.
 It aims to complement dataspace initiatives such as Gaia-X, iSHARE, and the Data Space Protocol (DSP), and to also support human to machine interactions conforming to eIDAS 2.0.

 In DTIP, organizations, individuals, teams, or even devices or trucks are identified by a DID.
 The corresponding **public** DID Document serves as a foundational anchor: it contains public verifiable credentials, available service endpoints, and other relevant public metadata about the subject.
-Access to actual data-endpoints is granted by issuing a dedicated Access Credential, with embeded the conditions for access.
+Access to actual data-endpoints is granted by issuing a dedicated Access Credential, with the conditions for access embedded.
 These credentials may also be delegated to partners or subcontractors, building a verifiable audit trail while doing so.
 Trust is established individually by assessment of the public credentials.
 Those may include memberships, identities, declarations, or compliance statements such as the Gaia-X credential.
 Trust may be stored as a whitelisted DID for faster future data-exchange.

 ---